The 20th Annual International Conference on Privacy, Security & Trust (PST2023)

 Talk Title:The Role of Collaboration in Building Trust to Enable Security and Ensure Privacy

-Andrew Jeffires
+Andrew Jefferies

 Risk Advisory Partner, Deloitte LLP